-Section 2 Description of the Draft Plan, to which the Alterations relate
+Section 2 Description of the Draft Plan

-The Draft Local Area Plan (LAP) for Nenagh sets out an overall strategy for the proper planning and sustainable development over the years 2024-2030.
+Tipperary County Council has prepared a new Draft Local Area Plan (LAP) for Clonmel under the Planning and Development Act 2000 (as amended).
+The Plan sets out an overall strategy for the proper planning and sustainable development over the years 2024-2030.
 LAPs are required to be consistent with the Policy and Objectives of the County Development Plan and its Core Strategy, as well as the National Planning Framework and Regional Spatial Economic Strategies.
 The LAP should be read in conjunction with the Tipperary County Development Plan 2022-2028, which sets out the overarching development strategy for the administrative area of Tipperary County Council.
 Where conflicting policies and objectives arise between the LAP and the County Development Plan the County Development Plan shall take precedence.

-The LAP sets out an overall strategy for the proper planning and sustainable development of Nenagh in the context of Project Ireland 2040, the National Planning Framework, the Regional Spatial and Economic Strategy for the Southern Region and the County Development Plan.
+The LAP sets out an overall strategy for the proper planning and sustainable development of Clonmel in the context of Project Ireland 2040, the National Planning Framework, the Regional Spatial and Economic Strategy for the Southern Region and the County Development Plan.
 It is informed by Ministerial Guidelines issued pursuant to Section 28 of the Act together with EU requirements regarding SEA and AA.
 The function of the Plan is to act as a framework for sustainable investment, to enable employment and homes, to protect the environment and heritage and to help deliver a good quality of life for everyone.
 The LAP is comprised of the following documents:

 - A Written Statement with specific policies and objectives laid out across ten sections

 - Maps including land-use zoning with flood risk areas, and built and natural heritage

 - Appendices as follows:

-- Serviced Land Assessment
+- 1. Serviced Land Assessment

-- 2. Local Transport Plan
+- Local Transport Plan

 - 3. Regeneration Sites

 - 4. Strategic Environmental Assessment Environmental Report and Non-Technical Summary

 - 5. Appropriate Assessment Natura Impact Report

 - 6. Strategic Flood Risk Assessment

-The LAP is focused on a renewed and targeted approach to compact growth and regeneration, building on the extensive range of 'town-centre' focused projects already initiated in Nenagh.
-The town centre will form the heart and focal point of Nenagh, with clear consideration of climate change mitigation and adaptation measures and modal shift change in terms of how we get around.
-At the centre of this LAP is consideration of quality of life for the community in the form of housing, jobs, education and amenities.
-Part of the Plan's Vision and Planning and Development Strategy is that: "In 2030, Nenagh will be a vibrant, sustainable and age-friendly community.
+The LAP is focused on a renewed and targeted approach to compact growth and regeneration, with the town centre as the heart and focal point of Clonmel, and with clear consideration of climate change mitigation and adaptation measures and modal shift change in terms of how we get around.
+At the centre of the LAP is consideration of quality of life for the community in the form of housing, jobs, education and amenities.
+Part of the Plan's Vision and Planning and Development Strategy is that: "In 2030, Clonmel will continue to be a vibrant and self-sustaining community with a strongly performing employment base.
 The community will benefit from a high quality of life, quality housing choices, improved access to employment options and an improved range of services in the town.
-The town will benefit from significant investment and regeneration in the central areas of the town, enhanced social, cultural and tourism activities in the town, an increasing town centre residential population, and thriving and vibrant local businesses and services."
+The town will benefit from re-balanced growth, the regeneration of central areas of the town and an increasing town centre residential population, in turn supporting local businesses and services."